 We believe that digital messaging has surpassed voice as the consumer's preferred channel of communication.
-WhatsApp and Facebook users combined send more than 60 billion messages a day, and, according to Portio Research, people worldwide were estimated to send an estimated 23 billion text messages a day in 2015.
+WhatsApp users send more than 30 billion messages a day and, according to Portio Research, people worldwide were forecasted to send an estimated 23 billion text messages a day in 2015.
 The International Smartphone Mobility Report by mobile data tracking firm Infomate found that U.S. smartphone users send and receive five times as many texts as compared to phone calls each day.
 In total, Americans spend about 26 minutes a day texting, as compared to six minutes a day on voice calls.
 A survey by transportation booking app, Hailo, found that making phone calls has dropped to the sixth most popular use of a mobile device, behind sending messages, receiving messages, checking email, surfing the Web, and using the alarm clock.
 The adoption of messaging has not been constrained to younger generations.
-According to Experian Marketing Services, adults 55 and older send and receive an average of nearly 500 text messages a month.
+According to a 2014 comScore report, for ages 55 and older, two of the top ten apps by time spent are messaging apps.

 We believe consumer preference has shifted to messaging versus voice because it saves time and sustains a continuous connection with the other party.
 Individuals can send and respond to messages when it suits their need, as opposed to dedicating blocks of time to making voice calls.
-According to Forrester Research's Customer Experience Survey, 73% of US online adults say that valuing their time is the most important thing a company can do to provide them with good service.
-A RingCentral survey supports this view: "At least
+According to Forrester Research's Customer Experience Survey, 77% of US online adults say that valuing their time is the most important thing a company can do to provide them with good service.
+Harris Interactive data supports this view: "64% of consumers with texting capabilities would prefer to use texting over voice as a customer service channel."

-78% of consumers who text wish they could have a text conversation with a business."
 An Amdocs global consumer survey had a similar finding, with 76% of consumers stating they would rather use a mobile app than call the contact center.